9-6-pursuit/unit-full-stack-web-development/express-sql-create-show/lesson-notes/README.md

 } = require("../queries/bookmarks");
 ```

-Create the show route and test it with Postman
+Make the create route and test it with Postman

 ```js
 // CREATE